Skip to main content

 Gabapentin is an anticonvulsant (an analogue of gamma-aminobutyric acid).
 It is approved to treat neurological disorders such as seizures and neuropathic pain.

-• Research: A systematic review has confirmed that Gabapentin 900mg per day reduces hot flushes more effectively than placebo6.
+• Research: A systematic review has confirmed that Gabapentin 900mg per day reduces hot flushes more effectively than placebo11.
 The most common side effect of gabapentin is somnolence, and women may prefer to take it at night.

-• Dosage: The recommended treatment is to start at a low dose (100mg three times a day for three days) and build up to taking one 300 mg tablet three times a day.
+• Dosage: The recommended treatment is to start at a low dose (100mg three times a day for three days) and build up to taking one 300mg tablet three times a day.
 Women typically report reduced hot flushes within days.

 Clonidine

 Clonidine is a centrally-acting alpha adrenergic agonist which stimulates particular brain receptors and has been used for many years to lower blood pressure and prevent migraine as well as treat hot flushes.
+In studies it has proved to be less useful than other non-hormonal medications for reducing vasomotor symptoms.
+Due to the side effect profile and other agents being more effective, clonidine is no longer recommended to treat vasomotor symptoms6.

-• Dosage: Oral doses are started low eg. 25micrograms (mcg) twice a day and built up to 75 mcg twice a day, although some women may need 150 mcg twice a day.
+• Dosage: Oral doses are started low e.g. 25micrograms (mcg) twice a day and built up to 75 mcg twice a day, although some women may need 150 mcg twice a day.

 • Side-effects include dry mouth, drowsiness, dizziness, constipation and difficulty in sleeping.
 Advice is to stop clonidine if there is no benefit after four weeks.
 High doses should be tapered gradually to avoid side-effects like raised blood pressure.